Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max thinks about spike he starts to contemplate the potential ramifications of creating this technology

 Xenos tells him that the citizens need him now more than ever as he must lead them so he can no longer turn back

-### 8. Ordeal, Death, Rebirth
-Episodes: 23, 24, 25, 26, 27, 28, 29, 30

 Just before Max has a chance to test his tech Jax again tries to stop Max from becoming a Cybervator by taking away his one and only cyber.beast.

 Max wins taking his old cyber.beast back may jax gives it to him because he wants Max at his best or because his mother makes him

 Max realizes that he can't keep up and will not beat Jax in his current state and is on the verge of losing everything he worked for.
 Max decide to use his untested neuro mesh device allowing to hyperlink like a cybervator.

-Max defeats Jax

-Max makes it to the final round of the championship equiped with his new tech.
-Max is aproached by Spike to use his tech that he created Max kindly aggrees to distribute it.
-He promises to start a new company called Cytek upon winng the championships

-Max fights Jax in the championships

-Max wipes his face with tha back of his hand and tells Jax "You're holding back on me arent you"

-### 9. Reward (Seizing The Sword)
-Episodes: 31, 32, 33, 34

-Max wins the championships by using yet another technology he created allowing him to fight in a burstDrive like state

-After Max wins more citizens have become insprired that they too can have equal power to that of cybervators

-Spike is shown doing something ominous.

-## Act 3
-### 10. The Road Back
-Episodes: 35, 36, 37, 39, 39, 40, 41, 42
+Spike tells Max that there is no way they well be able to win and fufill their goal

+### 8. Ordeal, Death, Rebirth
+Episodes: 23, 24, 25, 26, 27, 28, 29, 30

 Max has been unknowingly aiding the Cyvolters as he the Cyber.Beast he was using was connected to Spike so all of the satellites and/or Hub he won during the tournement belongs to Spike and the Cyvolters now.

 The Spike reveals his self as the leader of the cyvolvters and starts a war to take back control of cybervators

 Spike tells Max that he has been using his cyber.beast wrong the whole time but thanks him for the neruolace enabling him to perfect the CSDs.
 He is no longer forced to command each cybervator one by one but instead use commander's intent to control every single one of them.
-Unlike Max Spike is able to control human/full scale Humanoid Cyber.Beast, one of which is Torrey
+Unlike Max Spike is able to control human/full scale Humanoid Cyber.Beast, one of which is Mack

 Spike tries to tell everyone cyber.beast are former cybervators but is enterupted by Kyshumu.